 Why is the time offset -04:56 and not -05:00?
 Because that was the local solar mean time in New York before standardized time zones were adopted, and is thus the first entry in the America/New_York time zone.
 Why did pytz return that?
 Because unlike the standard library's model of lazily-computed time zone information, pytz takes an eager calculation approach.
 Whenever you construct an aware datetime from a naive one, you need to call the localize function on it:

 dt = NYC.localize(datetime(2018, 2, 14, 12)) print(dt) # 2018-02-14 12:00:00-05:00

-Each pytz time zone contains a list of possible fixed offset "time zone" objects that are valid at different times in that zone, and the localize function figures out which one is valid at that local date and time attaches it.
-In this case it detects correctly the 2018-02-14 should be EST with offset -05:00 and DST -00:00.
+Each pytz time zone contains a list of possible fixed offset "time zone" objects that are valid at different times in that zone, and the localize function figures out which one is valid at that local date and time and attaches it.
+In this case it detects correctly that 2018-02-14 should be EST with offset -05:00 and DST -00:00.
 Now what happens when you perform the arithmetic on a localized datetime?

 from datetime import timedelta dt_spring = dt + timedelta(days=60) print(dt_spring) # 2018-04-15 12:00:00-05:00